 On this page you can find information of what schools and colleges are available across the city.
 You will also be able to find out how each school/college caters for different levels of need, how to apply for a place, the funding that might be available and how to receive support.
 There are many education providers across the city and county that offer great opportunities for children and young peoples learning.

-If you think your child may have a special educational need that has not been identified by the school or early education setting, you should talk to your child's class teacher, to the special educational needs co-ordinator or head teacher.
+If you think your child may have a special educational need that has not been identified by the school or early education setting, you should talk to your child's class teacher, to the special educational needs co-coordinator or head teacher.

 All education and childcare providers have a duty to be inclusive in their provision.
 Derby City Expectations of Education Providers summarises what we expect providers to do for pupils with additional needs.
 If your child has Special Educational Needs and Disabilities they may require extra support known as SEND Support through school.